 Professor Zeeshan Aziz, lead workshop coordinator said “The workshop focus is on the use of smart city innovations to improve efficiency, safety and reliability of road infrastructure."

 The workshop brought together 19 UK participants from 12 UK universities and Philippines researchers, academe, industry partners, transportation clients and service providers from multiple disciplines such as built environment, engineering, management, computing and social sciences.
 They identified relevant, smart transport strategies, technologies and approaches to improve planning, construction, maintenance and operation of roads in the country.

-During the workshop, participants worked together in intensive group activities to develop new collaborative research projects aimed at enhancing smart cities, transportation and economic development and futuristic 2030 scenarios for Transportation in the Philippines.
+Participants worked together in intensive group activities to develop new collaborative research projects.
+These projects are aimed at enhancing smart cities, transportation and economic development, and futuristic 2030 scenarios for transportation in the Philippines.